christianThardy/christianThardy.github.io/quantum-machine-learning.md

 ## 2. Manipulating and understanding high-dimensional quantum states can be very challenging

 Quantum gate design is nontrivial because they need to rotate in particular ways and this needs to be accounted for.
-Classical gradient-based optimization techniques very inefficient because in quantum optimization landscapes, regions known as "barren plateaus" make gradients nearly zero, which makes conventional gradient-based optimization techniques very inefficient since they rely on these gradients to guide the learning process.
+Classical gradient-based optimization techniques are very inefficient because in quantum optimization landscapes, regions known as "barren plateaus" make gradients nearly zero, which makes conventional gradient-based optimization techniques very inefficient since they rely on these gradients to guide the learning process.

 <br>